ToluClassics/mlx-transformers/CONTRIBUTING.md

-# Contributing to mlx-examples
+# Contributing to mlx-transformers

-We want to make contributing to this project as easy and transparent as possible.
+Contributions to mlx-transformers are welcome.
+We need help to improve the library and add more models, adding examples and documentation, and fixing bugs.

 ## Pull Requests